cli-kit/cli-command/README.md

 * `bin`: A specific directory to use when executing commands as external programs, defaults to the same directory as the parent executable.
 * `exit`: Whether the default error handler will exit the process when an error occurs, default is `true`.
 * `stash`: An object to receive parsed options as properties.
+* `usage`: A custom usage string for default help output.
 * `trace`: A boolean that forces the default error handler to always print stack traces, default is `false`.
 * `middleware`: An object containing booleans that allows subtractive configuration of the default middleware.